How is testicular cancer diagnosed?

 Surgery to diagnose testicular cancer

-For most types of cancer, the diagnosis is made by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
+Most types of cancer are diagnosed by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.
-But a biopsy is rarely done for a testicular lump because it might risk spreading the cancer and because the doctor can often get a good idea of whether it is cancer based on the ultrasound and blood tumor marker tests.
+But a biopsy is rarely done for a testicular tumor because it might risk spreading the cancer.
+The doctor can often get a good idea of whether it is testicular cancer based on the ultrasound and blood tumor marker tests, so instead of a biopsy the doctor will very likely recommend surgery to remove the tumor as soon as possible.

-The surgeon will try to remove the entire tumor along with the testicle and spermatic cord.
+The operation to remove a testicular tumor or cancer is called a radical inguinal orchiectomy.
+In this procedure, the surgeon makes a cut (incision) just above the pubic area and then removes the entire tumor along with the testicle and spermatic cord.
 The spermatic cord contains part of the vas deferens, as well as blood and lymph vessels that could act as pathways for testicular cancer to spread to the rest of the body.
 To lessen the chance that cancer cells will spread, these vessels are tied off early in the operation.
-This is best done by operating through an incision (cut) just above the pubic area.
-This operation is called a radical inguinal orchiectomy.

 The entire specimen is sent to the lab, where a pathologist (a doctor specializing in laboratory diagnosis of diseases) looks at pieces of the tumor under a microscope.
 If cancer cells are found, the pathologist sends back a report describing the type and extent of the cancer.